spark-94/BBS/README.md

 **Input parameter scripts**

 While the Python and SLURM scripts are copied to ./example/openmm in the assembly step, the input parameter scripts (*.inp) are not copied.
-Instead these scripts are updated appropriately for the target position of the MP and saved to ./example/openmm.
+Instead these scripts are updated appropriately for the target position of the MP and written in ./example/openmm.

+See run_equi.slurm and/or run_prod.slurm for details.